Ghana: Law enforcement

 The Ghana Police Service and the Criminal Investigation Department are the main law enforcement agencies, responsible for the detection of crime, maintenance of law and order and the maintenance of internal peace and security.
 The Ghana Police Service has eleven specialised police units, including a Militarized police Rapid deployment force and Marine Police Unit.
 The Ghana Police Service operates in 12 divisions: ten covering the regions of Ghana, one assigned specifically to the seaport and industrial hub of Tema, and the twelfth being the Railways, Ports and Harbours Division.
 The Ghana Police Service's Marine Police Unit and Division handles issues that arise from the country's offshore oil and gas industry.

 The Ghana Prisons Service and the sub-division Borstal Institute for Juveniles administers incarceration.
-Ghana retains and exercises the death penalty for treason, corruption, robbery, piracy, drug trafficking, rape, and homicide.
 The new sustainable development goals adopted by the United Nations call for the international community to come together to promote the rule of law; support equal access to justice for all; reduce corruption; and develop effective, accountable, and transparent institutions at all levels.

 Ghana is among the sovereign states of West Africa used by drug cartels and drug traffickers (shown in orange).

-Ghana is used as a key narcotics industry transshipment point by traffickers, usually from South America as well as some from other African nations.
+Ghana is used as a key narcotics industry transshipment point by traffickers, usually from South America and some from other African nations.
 In 2013, the UN chief of the Office on Drugs and Crime stated that "West Africa is completely weak in terms of border control and the big drug cartels from Colombia and Latin America have chosen Africa as a way to reach Europe."
-There is not a wide or popular knowledge about the narcotics industry and intercepted narcotics within Ghana, since it is an underground economy.
-The social context within which narcotic trafficking, storage, transportation, and repacking systems exist in Ghana and the state's location along the Gulf of Guinea makes Ghana an attractive country for the narcotics business.
+The social context within which narcotic trafficking, storage, transportation, and repacking systems exist in Ghana and the state's location along the Gulf of Guinea makes Ghana a more attractive country for the narcotics business.
 The Narcotics Control Board has impounded container ships at the Sekondi Naval Base in the Takoradi Harbour.
 These ships were carrying thousands of kilograms of cocaine, with a street value running into billions of Ghana cedis.
-However, drug seizures saw a decline in 2011.
+Drug seizures saw a decline in 2011.
 Drug cartels are using new methods in narcotics production and narcotics exportation, to avoid Ghanaian security agencies.
 Underdeveloped institutions, porous open borders, and the existence of established smuggling organisations contribute to Ghana's position in the narcotics industry.
 President Mills initiated ongoing efforts to reduce the role of airports in Ghana's drug trade.